Expanding health care access for Albertans

 • allow the oversight minister to require disclosure of employee information from an RHA, PHA or PHC for the purpose of recovering severance owed to the Crown

 This change supports the transition of existing staff only.
-It creates no job losses and staff will continue their work delivering public health services to Albertans.
+It creates no job losses and staff continue their work delivering public health services to Albertans.

 • Dual practice